Jitendra1mp4/palindrome-birthday/README.md

 yyyy-mm-dd,  yy-mm-dd
 ~~~
 If it’s not a palindrome in one format, I’ll convert it to the above listed format.
 If it’s a palindrome in at least one of them, then your birthday will be treated as palindrome.
 I can also tell you the previous and next palindrome date as well as how far those days are.”

+The website checks if your birth date reads the same backward and forwards.
+If it does, congrats, you're a palindrome baby!
+If not, it tells you when the next palindrome date is.
+It's like a digital horoscope for palindrome enthusiasts!